 I sit down at my desk at 9 a.m. and the muse has learned to be on time. — Pyotr Tchaikovsky

-Air, sea, and snow are roughly suggested in this painting, but it’s up to the viewer (who is you) to assemble and make sense of these elements.
+Air, sea and snow are roughly suggested in this painting, but it’s up to the viewer (who is you) to assemble and make sense of these elements.
 Sorry.
 Did you think life in czarist Russia should be easy?
-The frontal, waist-up composition suggests iconic Russian icon art, complete with a halo (or two) looking for a head, both halos melting and dripping their gold all over him.
+The frontal, waist-up composition suggests iconic Russian icon art, complete with a halo (or two) looking for a head, with both halos melting and dripping their gold all over him.
 I varied some of the shadings from left to right to add some visual warpage to this otherwise flat picture.

 Is that a broken cross of Pyotr’s forehead?
 I don’t know, maybe you can ask Ratspukin next time you see him in a vision.